stephenjarrett/Atlanta_Traffic_Simulator_pygame/README.md

 It was built in the first few weeks of my bootcamp with DigitalCrafts.
 You select a vehicle and try to last as long as possible in Atlanta traffic.
 Don't hit another car!
 Difficulty goes up as the clock ticks closer to rush hour.
-The amount of "enemy" cars and their speed is randomly generated based on the counter.
+The amount of "enemy" cars and their speeds are randomly generated based on the counter.
 Run the python file Atlanta_Traffic_Sim to begin using 'pythonw Atlanta_Traffic_Sim.py'.

 ## Demo